isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 “That is ridiculous.
 That was the matter of tacit agreement between the community association and this sanatorium, wasn't it?”

-“Well, the Ministry of Health and Welfare has shown some understanding in this matter…but since Okinawa is still under U.S. military control, we must ask for instructions from the Ministry of Health and Welfare.”
+“Well, the Ministry of Health and Welfare has shown some understanding in this matter...but since Okinawa is still under U.S. military control, we must ask for instructions from the Ministry of Health and Welfare.”

 “It is not right to talk about procedures now.
 How long are you going to make us wait?
 That's why the children of Okinawa have no choice but to go this way.”
 He said, sounding irritated.

 “That boy escaped from Okinawa Airakuen, didn't he?
-There are various issues to be resolved on both sides…”
+There are various issues to be resolved on both sides...”

 “Then you will force him to be repatriated, won't you?”

-“I didn't say that…”
+“I didn't say that...”

 “See, he is standing right in front of you!”